OctopusSamples/content-team-apps/go/reverse-proxy/README.md

 # How to perform redirections

-Redirections are considered to be a specialized form of API versioning in that redirections are expected to direct traffic to feature branch versions of a microservice for testing.
-A lengthy discussion on how to implement API versioning with JSONAPI can be found [here](https://github.com/json-api/json-api/issues/406).

-Redirection rules are defined in the `Accept` header based on ant wildcard paths.
+Redirection rules are defined in the `Routing` header based on ant wildcard paths.
 For example, the header `version[/api/products*]=url[https://c9ce-118-208-2-185.ngrok.io]` instructs this proxy to redirect all requests made on paths that match `/api/products*` to https://c9ce-118-208-2-185.ngrok.io.
 A header like `version[/api/products*]=lambda[Development-products-0-myfeature]` will redirect requests made on paths that match `/api/products*` to the Lambda called `Development-products-0-myfeature`.

-This allows a client to make a request to a top level API with `Accept` headers like `version[/api/products*]=https://c9ce-118-208-2-185.ngrok.io;version[/api/audits*]=lambda[Development-audits-0-myfeature]`, and so long as each service forwards the `Accept` header to each service it calls, feature branch instances of deeply nested microservices will be executed without having to recreate the entire microservice ecosystem locally.
+This allows a client to make a request to a top level API with `Routing` headers like `version[/api/products*]=https://c9ce-118-208-2-185.ngrok.io;version[/api/audits*]=lambda[Development-audits-0-myfeature]`, and so long as each service forwards the `Routing` header to each service it calls, feature branch instances of deeply nested microservices will be executed without having to recreate the entire microservice ecosystem locally.

 # Redirection rules